singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 Q. What is the Kanban Guide's definition of "Workflow"?
 A. A shared understanding within the SCRUM Team of how work is defined (work items), the start state of the process, the active states for the work items and the finished state of the work items.
 Workflow can be thought of as the "Team's policy" for how to get work to "Done".

-A work about policies: Policies are the "rules of the game" for the Scrum Team's “Workflow”.
+A word about policies: Policies are the "rules of the game" for the Scrum Team's “Workflow”.
 Small changes to those policies can have a material impact on how the Scrum Team performs overall.

 The workflow must have 5 things: